tejas-muthya37/HowWellDoYouKnowF.R.I.E.N.D.S/README.md

 How well do you know F.R.I.E.N.D.S ?

-A CLI Quiz App to check how much you know about the popular sitcom F.R.I.E.N.D.S
+A CLI Quiz App to check how much you know about the popular sitcom F.R.I.E.N.D.S!
+Hosted on repl.it

 The app asks for the user's name and welcomes the user with a Hello Message.
 After that, the app poses questions to the user to which the user has to respond by pressing the key